Eliminate Spider Veins on the legs with sclerotherapy

 How does sclerotherapy work?

 Small needles are carefully placed into the veins, and injected with Hypertonic Saline.
 The inside wall of the vein becomes inflamed.
 We want the vein to be compressed so that it disappears.
-There is initial redness, followed by slight swelling, and occassional itching – followed by healing over several weeks.
+There is initial redness, followed by slight swelling, and occasional itching – followed by healing over several weeks.

 How long does it take to recover from sclerotherapy?